Spring Garden Revival

 979 Somerset Avenue, Dighton, MA 02715

-(508) 669-5462
+Phone: (508) 669-5462

 Professional Soil Testing & Nutrient Assessment Requirements for Dighton’s Glacial Till & Rocky Upland Soils

-UMass Soil & Plant Nutrient Testing Lab for comprehensive analysis, including pH (typically 5.5–6.5), organic matter, and macro/micronutrients.
-Target a pH of 6.0–7.0 for cool-season grasses by applying dolomitic lime (50–100 lbs per 1,000 sq ft to raise pH one unit, effect in 6–12 months).
-Use the USDA Web Soil Survey to identify drainage and organic matter (2–4% common, target 4–6%).
-Develop a written nutrient plan based on test results, following UMass Extension rates (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
-Adjust for shade (reduce N by 25–30%), traffic, and compaction.
+Soil testing is mandatory for responsible nutrient management in Dighton’s glacial till and rocky upland soils.
+The UMass Soil & Plant Nutrient Testing Lab provides comprehensive analysis, including pH (typically 5.5–6.5), organic matter (2–4%), and macro/micronutrients.
+The target pH for cool-season grasses is 6.0–7.0, often requiring dolomitic lime (50–100 lbs per 1,000 sq ft) to raise pH by one unit over 6–12 months.
+Use the USDA Web Soil Survey to identify drainage and organic matter levels.
+Develop a written nutrient management plan based on soil test results, following UMass Extension recommendations (0.75–1.0 lb N per 1,000 sq ft per application, max 3–4 lbs N annually).
+Adjust for site-specific factors such as shade (reduce N by 25–30%), traffic, and compaction.
+For laboratory services:

 Massachusetts Fertilizer Regulations & Professional Licensing Requirements for Dighton